thumbnail image

 Executive Director

-Psychology Professor, Director of the Interdisciplinary Cooperation Initative at ASU, and author of The Cheating Cell and A Field Guide to the Apocalypse.
+Associate Professor in the Department of Psychology, Director of the Interdisciplinary Cooperation Initative at ASU, and author of The Cheating Cell and A Field Guide to the Apocalypse.
 Aktipis studies cooperation, conflict, and decision-making across systems.
 As the founding director of CFI, she draws on decades of research in cooperation science and a career devoted to public engagement, from creating the Zombified Podcast and The Apocalypse Roadshow to writing books and articles that bring cooperation science to wider audiences.

 Section image